Islandora/advanced_search/README.md

 - [facets](https://www.drupal.org/project/facets)
 - [search_api_solr](https://www.drupal.org/project/search_api_solr)

+You do not need to use Islandora, however the instructions below for setting up search within a collection (and optionally, its subcollections) use an pattern that is used by Islandora whereby nodes are organized in a hierarchy using an Entity Reference field (typically called "Member Of" / `field_member_of`) on a node that accepts other nodes as values.
+If you are using Advanced Search and want to make use of "Search Sub-collections" then you will need to set up such a field on your content type(s).

 ## Installation

 This module is part of the [Islandora Starter Site](https://github.com/Islandora-Devops/islandora-starter-site), which is a full Drupal site setup that includes
 Solr, and automatically sets up the views and facets required for Advanced Search to work.

 To download and enable just this module, use the following from the command line: